0vatsa/lightweight-charts-for_sequential_data/README.md

 ### 2. Limitations
 ------------
 - Does not yet support `float` on the x-axis, the feature will be added soon.
-- Does not yet support `Bar (addBarSeries)` type graphs, other types work fine, this bug will also be handles soon.
+- Does not yet support `Bar (addBarSeries)` type graphs, other types work fine, this bug will also be handled soon.
 - x-axis values will be equidistant, let's say you have x-axis values like this [1,3,5,10,100], you would expect, on the graph, the distance between 3&5 and 10&100 to be different, but LightWeight Charts will plot equidistant connecting lines.